phalcon/documentation/docs/html-link.md

 !!! info "NOTE"

     This component does not generate any HTML links.
 It just stores the links.
-You will need to create your own serializers that will parse these objects and generate the necessary output.
+You will need to create your serializers that will parse these objects and generate the necessary output.
 The [Phalcon\Html\Link\Serializer\Header][html-link-serializer-header] serializer is available for you to use.

 ### Operations
-The `Phalcon\Html\Link\*` components implement methods that are inline with [PSR-13][psr-13], but do not implement the particular interface.
+The `Phalcon\Html\Link\*` components implement methods that are in line with [PSR-13][psr-13], but do not implement the particular interface.
 A package that implements [PSR-13][psr-13] is available, that uses the `Phalcon\Html\Link\*` components.
 The package is located [here][proxy-psr13].
 To use it, you will need to have Phalcon installed and then using composer you can install the proxy package.

 ```sh
 composer require phalcon/proxy-psr13